ilenhanako/HackForCities-Hackathon/README.md

 2. QuantumAlgos
 - errorM.py , Error mitigation techniques code for Grover
-- grover.py , code for grover combined with errorM.pu
+- grover.py , Code for grover combined with errorM.pu
-- qaoa.py , code for qaoa
+- qaoa.py , Code for qaoa

 3. qiskitsample.py
-- initialization and implementation of qiskit
+- Initialization and implementation of qiskit

 4. README_results.md
 - Analyzing results of our algorithm with IBMQ

 5. README_quantumalgos.md

-## WHY QUANTUM? brain-dump section

-1. Hybrid Quantum-Classical Ensembles:
-Combining predictions from both quantum and classical algorithms could be beneficial.
-For example, certain problems might be solved more accurately with quantum algorithms, while others are more suited for classical algorithms.
-This could involve running both a quantum algorithm and a classical algorithm on a given problem and then combining their outputs using a classical ensemble method, like voting or stacking.

-2. Quantum Error Mitigation:
-Noise and errors are significant issues in current quantum computers.
-While not an ensemble method in the traditional sense, techniques like Quantum Error Mitigation aim to correct the output of quantum algorithms by running them multiple times with slight variations, similar in spirit to bootstrapping in classical ensembles.

-3. Diverse Quantum Algorithms:
-One could run multiple quantum algorithms (or the same algorithm with different parameters or initializations) for a particular problem and combine their results, aiming to capture the strengths of each.

-4. Parameter Ensembles:
-Quantum algorithms often involve variational circuits with tunable parameters.
-Running the algorithm with different parameter initializations and aggregating the results could boost performance.
+## Why did we choose Quantum Computing?

+1. Hybrid Quantum-Classical Ensembles: This approach effectively tackles the dynamic nature of urban traffic.
+Quantum algorithms can rapidly process complex scenarios like variable traffic patterns, while classical algorithms can handle more predictable aspects, leading to a comprehensive traffic management system.

+2. Quantum Error Mitigation: In the context of traffic management, this means more reliable predictions and optimization strategies in real-time, crucial for managing unpredictable traffic flows.

+3. Diverse Quantum Algorithms: Different quantum algorithms can be employed to address various facets of the traffic problem – from optimizing traffic flow at intersections to adjusting lane configurations – providing a multi-faceted solution.

+4. Parameter Ensembles in Quantum Algorithms: By running these algorithms with varied parameters, the solution can adapt to different traffic conditions, ensuring optimal traffic management under various scenarios.

 Stacking (Stacked Generalization):